Natural capital: nature’s saviour or sell-out?

 What is capital?

-Regarding his first misconception, consider how the Oxford Dictionary defines capital:
+Regarding his first misconception, consider how the emily dickinson research paper defines capital:

 Wealth in the form of money or other assets owned by a person or organization or available for a purpose such as starting a company or investing.